bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_01.md

 There might be many unanswered questions at this stage.
 Things will be clearer when we will revisit this issue at chapter 3.

-## Resources

-* [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol)

 ## Exercises

 Q1.
-Why is decentralisation important?
+Would you use decentralised or centralised systems for the following use cases and why?

+* Creation of a national identity system for its citizens.
+* A parcel tracking system for company xyz
+* Tracking of rice production between Vietnam and Australia.
+* Voting for the next government.
+* Record the transaction history of lotus miles (points) of vietnam airlines.

 Q2.
 How is cost, transaction speed and decentralisation related?

 Q3.
 Is Bitcoin fully decentralised?
 How do you know?

+## Resources

+* [Gossip Protocol](https://en.wikipedia.org/wiki/Gossip_protocol)